nikimacm/dino-hatch/README.md

 ### UX <hr>
 #### Project Goals

+The goal of this project is to develop a simple memory match game for little kids using HTML, CSS and JavaScript.
+It was inspired by my three year old daughter who is obsessed with dinosaurs.
+The project needs to be fun, functional and simple to play.

 #### User Goals

+1. To be able to navigate the site easily.
+2. To have fun finding the cute dinosaurs.

 #### User Stories

+3. As a young child I would like to have fun matching the cute dinosars which are easily recognisable.
+4. As a parent I want a game that is simple for my child to play and understand while fun at the same time.

 #### Site Owner Goals

+5. Develop a fun and simple game which is appealing to small children.
+6. Add more difficult levels which will teach children to say the dinosaur names.
+7. Continue to develop the game to include dinosaur facts and a quiz so parents and children can engage in the game together.

 #### User Requirements and expectations

+8. A fast loading time.

+9. A website which is clear and easy to navigate.

+10. Recognisable format, no surprises.

+11. A well designed, aesthetically pleasing user interface..

 ![User Goals Test]()